CreativeCrafts/laravel-ai-assistant/README.md

 // The response will be a text format of the audio file in english
 ```
+## Important Update

+This fork includes critical updates to address compatibility issues with the latest OpenAI API changes.
+The main modifications are:

+1. Replaced the deprecated `/v1/edits` endpoint with the chat completion endpoint in the `TextEditCompletion` class.
+2. Updated the configuration to use the chat model for text editing tasks.

+### Changes in Detail

+#### TextEditCompletion.php

+The `TextEditCompletion` class has been modified to use the chat completion endpoint instead of the deprecated edits endpoint.
+This change ensures compatibility with the current OpenAI API.

+#### Configuration

+The `ai-assistant.php` configuration file now includes a new `chat_model` option.

 ## Add to .env

 ```bash